CAIMAN-ASR server release bundle

 2. Start the CAIMAN-ASR server with the hardware checkpoint:

-./start_asr_server.sh --rnnt-checkpoint compile-model-checkpoint/hardware_checkpoint.testing.example.pt --cpu-backend
+./start_asr_server.sh --rnnt-checkpoint compile-model-checkpoint/hardware_checkpoint.base.example.pt --cpu-backend

 cd simple_client